Skip to content

 Where can I find information on Disability Benefits?

-You can contact your local Social Security Office or by contacting the Pennsylvania Department of Welfare.
+You can contact your local Social Security Office or by contacting Pennsylvania COMPASS.

 Return to Top